Lexington Truck Accident Attorney

 Large trucks like tractor-trailers weigh 10 or 20 times more than the typical passenger vehicle.
 Due to their size and weight, a tractor-trailer can destroy lighter vehicles.
 Passengers buckled inside can suffer horrifying injuries.

 Expensive medical care is just one of the reasons these accidents are so costly.
-Unable to work, many people cannot earn income, so they cannot cover car repairs or pay other expenses, like their rent.
+Unable to work, many people cannot earn an income, so they cannot cover car repairs or pay other expenses, like their rent.

 The typical truck accident can cost victims and their families more than $100,000.
 You should not have to suffer financially when someone else is liable for your accident and injuries.
+If your injuries affect your ability to work or care for your family, you deserve full compensation.

 Common Reasons Trucks Crash